luguslabs/habs/doc/archipel-federation-testing.md

 </p>

 - Node 1 was stopped in step 3.1
-- After orchestration, the new leader was elected (Node 3)
+- After orchestration, the new leader was elected (Node 2)
-- The node 3 was relaunched in active mode (validator)
+- The node 2 was relaunched in active mode (Validator)

 Step 4: Relaunch node